decentraland/adr/content/ADR-153-transform-sdk-component.md

 ## Component description

-The transform component is used to calculate the world matrix of each entity in the world.
-To do so, it provides information about the position, scale parent entity and rotation quaternion.
+The TransformComponent is one of the available ways to instruct the rendering engine about how to place, rotate and scale any element in the 3D space.
+It enables the users to provide the three mentioned components plus the parent entity, enabling the creation of a hierarchy.
+Within this hierarchy, the reference system is transformed to assume the zero of coordinates, scale and rotation as instructed by the parent's Transform component.
+We call this "local coordinate system".

 ## Serialization